Continuing Education Activity

 Trichomoniasis is an infection that is sexually transmitted and is acquired by direct sexual contact.
 It can live for a few hours in moist environments, but virtually all cases are due to the venereal transmission of the organism.
 Risk factors include:

 - Abusing IV drugs

-- Mot using any type of barrier contraception
+- Not using any type of barrier contraception

 Trichomoniasis occurs more frequently in people with multiple sexual partners who also have other sexually transmitted infections.
 In one study with 4057 participants, T. vaginalis infection was found in 0.5% of males and 1.8% of females in the study population.
-They found prevalence among African American study participants to be higher, with 4.2% and 8.9% infection rates noted in African American males and females, respectively.
+They found prevalence among Black study participants to be higher, with 4.2% and 8.9% infection rates noted in males and females, respectively.